b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 "You got anything smart to say now?
 Huh?
 I'll do it again, you want me to do it again?
 I'll curse your whole family next, and that guy over there, too, and it'll all be your fault!
 You like your sign, you bitch?
 You want more?
 Still think god isn't real? *Do you?*"

-bro relax, sounding like a junior high bully
+alma relax, you're sounding like a junior high bully

 &nbsp;

-> ***52** And Korihor put forth his hand and wrote, saying: I know that I am dumb, for I cannot speak; and I know that nothing save it were the power of God could bring this upon me; yea, and I always knew that there was a God.*
+> ***52** And Korihor put forth his hand and wrote, saying: I know that I am dumb, for I cannot speak; and I know that nothing save it were the power of God could bring this upon me; yea, and ==I always knew that there was a God==.*

 "Right, okay.
 What you've done, Alma, is beyond my ability to explain or rationalize, so I guess I'll take this as a sign that God is real and has power."